jhideki/probabilistic-packet-filter/docs/biweekly2.md

 ========================================
 ```

-The bloom filter was set to a false positive rate of 0.1 and outputed a false positive
+The Bloom Filter was set to a false positive rate of 0.1 and outputed a false positive
 rate of 0.02%.
-The bloom filter immplementation took 0.06 sec.
-Hashets will never output a false positive thus the bloom filter implementaion provides
+The Bloom Filter implementation took 0.06 sec.
+HashSets will never output a false positive thus the Bloom Filter implementation provides
-lower accuracy than the hashset implementation.
+lower accuracy than the HashSet implementation.

 #### **DDoS Attack Memory Usage:**

-Heaptrack was used to monitor memory usage. main.rs was updated to accept command-line arguments to conditionally run either the bloom filter or hashset implementation of
+Heaptrack was used to monitor memory usage. main.rs was updated to accept command-line arguments to conditionally run either the Bloom Filter or HashSet implementation of
 the packet filter based off the --bloom flag.
 Example usage: